 Another institution that has been under renovation for a lonnng time, Union Station has recently opened new retail and restaurants for its daily throngs of commuters, but the Grand Hall is still its old majestic self.

 16. Royal York Hotel

 Just across the street from Union Station, the only hotel to make this list is the Royal York for its sheer grandeur and luxurious old-school lobby.

 17. Toronto City Hall & Old City Hall

 Almost as recognizable as a Toronto symbol as the CN Tower, our city hall is so memorable that it’s now also the logo!
 It’s interesting to see the modern style clashing with the “old” city hall building that sits next door, which is now a courthouse.

 Did you know that our “flatiron” building is older than New York’s?!
 Theirs may be bigger but ours is just as pretty, and while you’re there, be sure to stop at Berczy Park just behind it to see the adorable dog-themed water fountain.

 19. Ontario College of Art and Design (OCAD)

-OCAD, or the Sharp Centre for Design, is a black-and-white box seems to float in the air, held by coloured pillars.
-It’s easily the most polarizing architectural creation in Toronto: people seem to either love it or hate it.
-I love it!!
-Hot tip: if you stand at the northeast corner of Dundas and McCaul and face , you can fit the CN Tower, OCAD and the AGO all in one photo!
+OCAD, or the Sharp Centre for Design, is a black-and-white box that seems to float in the air, held by coloured pillars.
+It was also featured on “The Amazing Race Canada” this season, where racers climbed up the poles (don’t try that in real life!).
+Hot tip: if you stand at the northeast corner of Dundas and McCaul and face kitty-corner (southwest), you can fit the CN Tower, OCAD and the AGO all in one photo!